pob944/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
-This project uses all the kickstarters projects from 2014 to 2016 in the theater category.
+This project uses all the kickstarters projects from 2014 to 2016 in the theater category from Australia, Canada, France, Great Britain, United States,

 ### Purpose
 The purpose of this project analyzed and find out if there was a relation for each campaign launch during the year for the parent category theater and generate basic statistics for the subcategory

 ## Analysis and Challenges
+In this section, we analyze two charts that were generated from the file “Kickstater_Challenge.xlsx”

 ### Analysis of Outcomes Based on Launch Date